SharePoint/sp-dev-docs/docs/general-development/how-to-use-the-content-enrichment-web-service-callout-for-sharepoint-server.md

 # How to: Use the Content Enrichment web service callout for SharePoint Server
-Learn how to implement the Content Enrichment web service in SharePoint Server 2013 to modify the managed properties of crawled items before they are indexed.
+Learn how to implement the Content Enrichment web service in SharePoint to modify the managed properties of crawled items before they are indexed.
-Search in SharePoint 2013 enables developers to add a custom step to content processing to modify the managed properties of crawled items before they are indexed.
+Search in SharePoint enables developers to add a custom step to content processing to modify the managed properties of crawled items before they are indexed.
 This custom step requires the implementation of an external web service--the Content Enrichment web service--that can enrich managed properties of items being processed; and then configuring the system to call this external web service.